 If you’ve been browsing social media lately, you know that Dalgona Coffee is all the rage.
 Food, Dessert, and Drink Influencers are posting how-to videos demonstrating the technique of creating the drink, and it is going viral.
 We, too, were intrigued by the brisk whipping of instant coffee and sugar until it turns into a fluffy foam, then spooning it on top of cold milk, so we tested the recipe.

 While Dalgona Coffee is tasty, it didn’t come close to replacing the coffee experience we hold near and dear to our hearts; a Cuban Cortadito.
-For coffee lovers, Cuban Coffee is worth getting to know and learning to make.
+For coffee lovers, Cuban Coffee is worth getting to know and learning to make and enjoy alongside your favorite brownies.
 In this article, we will discuss how to make real Cuban Coffee, what brands are most authentic, and how to create various styles of Cuban Coffee Drinks.

 Cuban Coffee a Brief History